convox/docs/docs/gen1/running-locally.md

 #### Linux

-Install Docker from your distributions's default package manager.
+Install Docker from your distribution's default package manager.

 ## Starting the Application